bocoup/web-platform-contribution-guide/src/skills.rst

 Example
 '''''''

-An example is a block of prose which can help clarify a concept, show how something can be used, etc.
+An example is a block of prose which can help clarify a concept, or show how something can be used.
 For example:

     If the ``a`` element has an ``href`` attribute, then it represents a hyperlink (a hypertext anchor) labeled by its contents.